RocketChat/docs-old/guides/administration/admin-panel/settings/oauth/nextcloud-oauth-setup.md

 ![](<../../../../../.gitbook/assets/image (637) (1) (1).png>)

-* Copy these credentials and fill them in the Nextcloud section of the OAuth configuration on your RocketChat server then hit **Save changes**
+* Copy these credentials and fill them in the Nextcloud section of the OAuth configuration on your Rocket.Chat server then hit **Save changes**

 ![](<../../../../../.gitbook/assets/image (673) (1) (1) (1).png>)